Latest Update June 02, 2026:

 When you request a PFAS test from a supplier or commissioning lab, you need a Certificate of Analysis, not a supplier attestation or a promise.
 A usable report includes the laboratory's accreditation credential (look for ISO/IEC 17025 accreditation for PFAS testing), the specific test method applied, the date of analysis, and the exact packaging type tested.
 The report must name the packaging, for example "extruded LDPE film," "thermoformed CPET tray," not just "plastic packaging."

-Targeted compound analysis (Step 3) uses liquid chromatography and mass spectrometry (LC-MS/MS) to identify specific PFAS substances such as PFOA, PFOS, PFHxS, and others.
+Targeted compound analysis (Tier 3) uses liquid chromatography and mass spectrometry (LC-MS/MS) to identify specific PFAS substances such as PFOA, PFOS, PFHxS, and others.
 A full suite of targeted analysis can reach several thousand euros per sample.
 The method reference matters: look for EN 14582 for total fluorine screening, and ISO 21675 or lab-specific methods validated against ISO 17034 for targeted compound analysis.
 Reports must include a limit of quantification (LOQ) below the 25 ppb threshold.

 One common red flag is a single test report claiming to represent "all packaging in the product line."
 PPWR compliance requires per-packaging-type proof.
 A test report for a 12-micron LDPE film is not valid proof for a 50-micron blown film or a laminate.
 Each packaging type, material, supplier, and layer composition requires its own report.